The topic of a succulent ground cover is an interesting one.

 In full sunlight, this Aloe will stay red year-round.

-The plant is quite cold hardy and can tolerate temperatures as low as 20° degrees Fahrenheit (-7° C).
+The plant is quite a cold-hardy and can tolerate temperatures as low as 20° degrees Fahrenheit (-7° degrees Celsius).

 Aloe Nobilis or Gold Tooth Aloe